shopware/docs/products/guided-shopping/README.md

 To install this feature, you need the below prerequisites and know how to get the plugin for Shopware 6.

+{% hint style="warning" %}
+Guided Shopping is a commercial extension and is available as open source.
+{% endhint %}

 ## Prerequisites

 1. Instance of [Shopware 6](https://developer.shopware.com/docs/guides/installation/from-scratch) (supported versions: > 6.4.10.0)